thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 ## What would work best for me ?

 After talking to people, I was exasperated because I couldn't find an approach that would best fit me.
-I wasn't going to settle for learning by experience only so I decided to go back to learning on my own time.
-I started thinking about what part of my social life I would be sacrificing for it.
-I thought about the explanation I would give my wife after announcing her I would start working for eight hours on Sundays and Saturdays.
-Then one day, an unsuspected idea came to me.
+Because I wasn't going to settle for learning by experience, I decided to go back to learning on my own time.
+I started thinking about which part of my social life I needed to sacrifice.
+I thought about the explanation I would give my wife for spending hours in front of my computer on Saturdays and Sundays.

-I was participating in a team meeting when one colleague floated the idea of charging a client a internal tools tax.

-"Time is a created thing.
-To say 'I don't have time,' is like saying, 'I don't want to" Lao Tzu

-\- The plan

-\- The conflict

-\- The achievement

-\- The transformation
+At the same time I was thinking about all this, I was also getting ready to file my taxes.
+Then one day, an unsuspected idea came to me from the tax system.
+Although we tend to think negatively of taxes, the premise of the tax system seems kind of good.
+We pay taxes to the government to help them make our life better.
+They do so by building public infrastructures and public services which benefit the entire population.

+So, I thought what if my employer or projects I was working on paid me a learning tax to get better at serving them ?
+How would something like that work ?
+Would it even work ?
+Would it be professional ?
+Would my employer be willing to pay the tax ?

+I had so many questions but the idea seemed good to me so I decided to try it.
+In the next article on this series [**How to keep learning while working**](/category/how-to-keep-learning-while-working/), I'm going to share

+In the next article on this series of the series [**How to keep learning while working**](/category/how-to-keep-learning-while-working/), I am going to share with you my experience setting up the learning tax model and how it helped me get better at my job.
+I will also share with you the difficulty I ran into while using the model.